zhenzi0322/color-convert/source/index.rst

-.. color-convert documentation master file, created by sphinx-quickstart on Mon Sep  6 21:09:44 2021.
+.. color_convert documentation master file, created by sphinx-quickstart on Tue Sep  7 14:27:07 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to color-convert's documentation!
+欢迎来到 颜色转换 文档
 =========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   modules